Sunday, February 19, 2023

 -It is an official dogma of the Roman Catholic Church that Mary never had any children after the birth of Jesus Christ.
 It is believed that she was a virgin before the birth of Christ and remained so afterward for the rest of her earthly life.
 Various theories have been made in an effort to explain the references to His brothers and sisters in the gospels.
 The Roman Catholic Catechism makes reference to Augustine in supporting this teaching:

 "Mary "remained a virgin in conceiving her Son, a virgin in giving birth to him, a virgin in carrying him, a virgin in nursing him at her breast, always a virgin" (St. Augustine, Serm.
-186, 1: PL 38, 999): with her whole being she is "the handmaid of the Lord" (Lk 1:38)."
-(CCC # 510)
+186, 1: PL 38, 999): with her whole being she is "the handmaid of the Lord" (Lk 1:38)." (# 510)

 The term "knew" was a modest way of describing sexual relations.
 That is how it is used in various places throughout the Old Testament (Genesis 4:1; 17; 25; Judges 11:39).
 To know carries with it connotations of people being intimate with each other.
 This idea of "knowing" is also expressed in the context of the covenant relationship between God and Israel (Amos 3:2; Hosea 2:14-23).
+Therefore, "knowing her not" in Matthew 1:25 means "keeping her a virgin" until marriage.

 If we understand the clause "until" in Matthew 1:25 to indicate a change in the virginity status of Mary, then that reading would lend support to the virgin birth.
 It would further emphasize the fact that Jesus was not born as a result of sexual relations.
-The New King James Version Study Bible has this footnote: "Joseph could not have had children by a previous marriage, as some suppose, for then Jesus would not have been heir to the Davidic throne as the eldest son of Joseph."
+Further, if Joseph had children from an earlier marriage, then Jesus would not have been recognized as the rightful heir to the Davidic throne.
+He would not have been Joseph's eldest son.

-The Catholic dogma of Mary's perpetual virginity is absurd and bizarre.
-It is completely out of touch with the reality that the Old Testament speaks positively of childbearing.
-The context of Matthew 1:25 centers around the marriage of Mary and Joseph.
+The Catholic dogma of Mary's perpetual virginity ignores the positive portrayal of childbearing by the Old Testament.
+It requires a highly unusual reading of Matthew 1:25, which centers around the marriage of Mary and Joseph.
 Matthew does not give us any indication whatsoever of Mary being a perpetual virgin.
 Why would a man abstain from sexual relations with his wife?
+Would it not have been unnatural for a Jewish woman to not have children?
+God created the sex act.
+He pronounced His creative work to be good upon finishing it (Genesis 1:31)Sex within the confines of marriage does not spiritually defile a person.

 Monday, February 13, 2023